-Professor, Department of DS and MISDr.
+Professor, Department of Supply Chain and Business Technology ManagementDr.
 Morin obtained her BSc (Mathematics) and MSc (Statistics) from the Université de Montréal, and a PhD (1989) in Statistics from McGill University.
 During her graduate studies, Professor Morin lectured in the Department of Mathematics and Statistics at both McGill and Concordia Universities.
 In 1988 she joined the Faculty of Commerce and Administration of Concordia University.
 Her major academic interests are business statistics and multivariate statistics, which she has taught in the Undergraduate Program, MBA Professional and Executive Programs, the MSc and the Joint PhD Program.

 Her current research interests are focused on university education, namely the impact on technology integration and interdisciplinary on student's learning and acquisition of higher order skills.
 She has presented her research in several international conferences and published in academic journals.
 She has co-authored a book entitled Statistics Applied to Canadian Issues, published by Ginn Press.